LeoNicatot/leonicatot.github.io/_pages/homepage-en.md

 Nicatot sucks at doing engineering, because he hasn't received enough positive feedback from doing engineering (just an excuse, the real reason is that he is a *lazy* guy).
 Therefore, his advisor suggests him do some theoretical works, which makes him feel frightened and helpless.

-Currently, Nicatot is interested in many branches of computer science, but mainly focuses on **Software Engineering** and **Programming Languages**.
-He is also interested in **Theoretical Computer Science**, but he is too weak and too stupid to handle tricky problems in this area.
-At current stage, Nicatot spends most of his time learning knowledge rather than doing actual research, since Prof. Niu prefers research with more insights and more theory (which requires a solid foundation of CS knowledge) — he doesn’t enjoy (and isn’t statisfied with) doing empirical study or inventing trivial solutions.
+Currently, Nicatot is interested in many branches of computer science, but mainly focuses on **software testing**.
+He is also interested in theory like mathematics and algorithms, but he is too weak and too stupid to handle tricky problems in these areas.

-Besides computer science, Nicatot is an **ominivorous** guy.
+Besides computer science, Nicatot is an ominivorous guy.
 He is interested in so many things that (almost) everyone can find something to chat with him.
-Among fields he knows about, **Phonetics** and **Psychology** are probably the things he is most familiar with.
+Among fields he knows about, phonetics and psychology are probably the things he is most familiar with.

 Nicatot loves working in a team.
 Working in a *comfortable*, *passionate*, *strongly-connected* team where *everyone trusts each other*, is what Nicatot prefers, rather than working on something with high salary but with pain and frustration.
 If you’re interested in organizing a team to aim for something interesting or important, you’re welcomed to find Nicatot to do it together.

-If you want to know more about Nicatot, check out [this page](/aboutme/).

-If you want to know about the discussion seminars (讨论班) in Suzhou Campus of NJU, check out [this page](/seminars).